 Reward members of the safety committee with tangible and intangible incentives.

-Management could let it be known that it is to an employee's advantage for career advancement to gain experience on the safety committee.
-After all, doesn't a member of the safety committee gain additional professional skills in communications, meeting management, problem solving, occupational safety and health programs, hazard identification, accident investigation, recommendation writing, and other areas?
+Management can let it be known that it is an employee's advantage for career advancement to gain experience on the safety committee.
+After all, doesn't a member of the safety committee gain additional professional communications skills, meeting management, problem-solving, occupational safety and health programs, hazard identification, accident investigation, recommendation writing, and other areas?

-Reporting Injuries: Wait a minute...Do I really mean that employees should be recognized for reporting injuries?
-That's right.
+Reporting Injuries: Wait a minute: Do we really mean that employees should be recognized for reporting injuries?
+Absolutely.
 If employees report injuries immediately, they not only minimize the physical/psychological impact of the injury on themselves, they reduce the direct/indirect accident costs to the company.
 Both the individual and the company win if the employee reports injuries immediately.